huaminghuangtw/Evergreen-Notes/Permanent-Notes/walk.md

 ---

-You'll never regret taking a walk outside.
+You’ll never regret taking a walk outside.

 * Motion is lotion.
 * Move to move the mind.